 Ocean Vuong is a poet and fiction writer whose work considers class, queerness, family, and identity.
 His epistolary novel, On Earth We’re Briefly Gorgeous (2019), was an immediate and enduring bestseller described by the Los Angeles Times as a “series of high notes that trembles exquisitely almost without break.”
-Q&A moderated by singer, songwriter, and artist Perfume Genius.
+Q&A moderated by musician Perfume Genius.

 This event will be live and online only.
 Please note: this event begins at 6:00 p.m.
 (PDT).